wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 These actions are then converted into a JSON object and returned in the request.

-This function is currently unused!
-So let's make it used.
+This function is currently unused, so let's change that!
 Back in `main.go` within the `main()` function, add the following line of code, which tells the webserver to listen for the URL `webhooks/answer`, and when triggered, call the `answer()` function:

 ```go